Zen monks found Forest-grown Shiitake is the best Umami enhancer for Vegan Cuisine more than 1000-years ago.

 If the MSG is already in the dish, Shiitake powder can no longer improve the dish's natural Umami taste.
 Because MSG contains a little Guanylate (the synthetic Shiitake Umami ingredient.)

 If you add Shiitake powder to the dishes seasoned with natural ingredients and natural seasonings, it will taste wonderful.
 But it doesn't work for the MSG-seasoned dishes.
 Please try it in various ways.

-Japanese famous chef, Dr. Yukio Hattori, chose our Shiitake for his traditional Japanese New Year Foods "Osechi" in 2018 and 2019.
+Japanese famous chef, Dr. Yukio Hattori, chose our Shiitake for his traditional Japanese New Year Foods "Osechi" every year.
 He is known as an expert commentator on the Japanese TV show "Iron Chef."
 His cooking school," Hattori Nutrition College," recommends our Shiitake and allows us to use his name on our products.

 Natural Umami boosts flavor in two ways:

 A) Glutamate x Inosinate (All foods x Fish & Meat)